MikeIke24/leo-cli/README.md

-# ngmx-cli
+# leo-cli
-Node JS CLI tool for use with ngmx starter
+Node JS CLI tool for use with leo api